 How to clean: Pull out the drawers.
-Spray the exposed area with a disinfecting all-purpose cleaner and scrub with the back of a kitchen sponge until all the dried gunk is dislodged.
-Spray the area again and wipe with a microfiber towel.
-Be sure to rinse out the inside of the drawers.
+Spray the exposed area with a disinfecting all-purpose cleaner, then scrub with a kitchen sponge until all debris is dislodged.
+Wipe it with a microfiber towel, then rinse out the inside of the drawers.

 What you’re not cleaning: The oven rack.

-What you’re not cleaning: The catch filter.
+What you’re not cleaning: The filter.

 What you’re not cleaning: The gasket.

 How to clean: “Leave the washer door ajar between cycles so excess moisture can escape.
-(If you have young children, use your best judgement as an open door can be a safety hazard.)
-Take a kitchen rag or paper towel, and wipe the gasket after each cycle to prevent water from pooling.
-“Do your part by using less high efficiency soap to prevent soapy build-up in your machine,” adds Petrino.
+(If you have young children, use your best judgment as an open door can be a safety hazard.)
+Wipe the gasket after each cycle to prevent water from pooling.
+“Do your part by using less high-efficiency soap to prevent soapy build-up in your machine,” adds Petrino.

-What you’re not cleaning: The outside exhaust vent.
+What you’re not cleaning: The exhaust vent.

 How to clean: “Attach a dryer vent brush to your cordless drill.
-Go outside, run the long brush into the vent, and using a back and forth motion, slowly scrub and pull the lint out towards you, until the brush and all the lint emerge.
+Go outside, run the long brush into the vent, and using a back and forth motion, slowly scrub and pull the lint out towards you, until the brush and lint emerge.
 Repeat if it’s heavily clogged,” says Homer.
-It’s also important to clean any build-up in the duct work behind the dryer.
+It’s also important to clean any build-up in the ductwork behind the dryer.
 “Use a flexible vacuum hose to access any blockage,” says Petrino.
 If you have trouble removing the blockage, remove the hose from the dryer to reach it.

 Why it’s important: “Drips and splatter that run down the sides of the stove create a receptacle for rotting food bits, generating odors and attracting pests,” says Homer.

 How to clean: Use a flashlight to inspect the floor on each side, then dampen a microfiber towel with a disinfectant all-purpose cleaner.
-“Open the towel flat and run it through the cracks on each side of the stove.
-Or, attach the microfiber towel using rubber bands to a flattened wire hanger to reach the challenging spots.
+Open the towel flat and run it through the cracks, or attach the towel using rubber bands to a flattened wire hanger to reach challenging spots.

 What you’re not cleaning: The crumb tray.